Have you been to any NYC pop ups lately? Well, now’s your chance.

 - Set up Google Alerts to see what’s popping up in the news.
 If you’re not familiar with this, go to the Google Alerts page and enter “pop up new york, nyc pop up” into the Create an Alert section.
 You can then select how often you want to receive emails (as it happens, daily, or weekly).
 I do daily.

 - Follow Instagram accounts that are constantly featuring pop ups and events.
 You can follow our accounts (EstherJulee & JacobTheFu).
 We post stories from pop ups immediately.
-Also, you absolutely need to follow our friend at FOMOFEED who does a ton of research to hunt down all the best instagram spots in NYC.
+Also, you absolutely need to follow our friend at FOMOFEED who does a ton of research to hunt down all the best art spots in NYC.
 For more events and happenings, follow our friend nycharlene.

-With so many pop ups in the city, we’re going to do our best to feature all our favorites on this blog post, but if you know of any pop ups you think we should check out, send us a message at [email protected]
+We’re going to do our best to feature all our favorites in this blog post, but if you know of any pop-ups you think we should check out, send us a message at [email protected].

 Have you visited any of these pop up shops?
 Do you have something similar in your hometown?

 Did you enjoy this post?
 Pin it for later

 SEE More From NYC

 “Discovery consists not of seeking new lands but in seeing with new eyes” – M. Proust